-Jobs in Japan for bilingual foreigners
+Jobs in Japan for Bilingual Foreigners

 Learning Japanese can open a wide range of career opportunities for you, both in Japan and abroad.

-As an entry level English teacher, your Japanese skills might not be that important.
-If you plan to move up into a higher position then some sort of Japanese ability will be beneficial.
-Chances are that if you’re an in-house teacher at a Japanese company, or working at a public school, your Japanese colleagues won’t understand much English.
-Being able to speak Japanese will make the organization more likely to hire you!
+As an entry-level English teacher, your Japanese skills might not be that important.
+If you plan to move up into a higher position, then some sort of Japanese ability will be beneficial.
+Chances are that if you’re an in-house teacher at a Japanese company or working at a public school, your Japanese colleagues won’t understand much English.
+Being able to speak Japanese will make the organization more likely to hire you.

 Although it’s possible to earn a good income working as an English teacher, career progression may be limited.
 Therefore, many of those who can speak Japanese seek work in companies where Japanese is the main language.

-According to The Employment of International Students by Japanese Companies in 2014, the top jobs for foreigners are:
+According to the report “The Employment of International Students by Japanese Companies,” in 2014 the top jobs for foreigners were in:

-- Translation and Interpretation
+- Translation and interpretation

-- Sales and Marketing
+- Sales and marketing

-- Commerce and Trading
+- Commerce and trading

 Many large Japanese companies are trying to increase their presence overseas and become proper multinationals.
 They’re realizing that the domestic market is not satisfying their global ambitions.
-These companies are recruiting foreigners into entry-level positions like never before!
+These companies are recruiting foreigners into entry-level positions like never before.
 Some companies have gone so far as to designate English as their official corporate language.
-In fact, it may be the best time ever for a foreigners to find work in Japan.
+In fact, it may be the best time ever for foreigners to find work in Japan.

-However when Japanese companies were surveyed about why they would not hire a foreign student, the biggest reason (by a fairly large margin) was “insufficient Japanese skills”.
+However, when Japanese companies were surveyed about why they would not hire a foreign student, the biggest reason (by a fairly large margin) was “insufficient Japanese skills.”
 Study hard at your language school to reach a business-appropriate level of Japanese!
 If you do so, you should have no trouble finding a job in Japan.

 Working in your home country

-In countries such as India and Southeast Asia, Japan is investing heavily in manufacturing and providing jobs for the local population to work at Japanese factories.
+In countries such as India and those in Southeast Asia, Japan is investing heavily in manufacturing and providing jobs for the local population to work at Japanese factories.
 Typically the managers of these factories get brought over from Japan and they usually don’t speak the local language.
-This is a good chance for you to work as a liaison between the Japanese management and your fellow countrymen in matter of language, business and culture.
+This is a good chance for you to work as a liaison between the Japanese management and your fellow countrymen in matters of language, business and culture.
 Your language skills can really pay off in these kinds of environments!

-If office work doesn’t interest you and you consider yourself more of a digital nomad there is always translation and interpretation work.
+If office work doesn’t interest you and you consider yourself more of a digital nomad, there is always translation and interpretation work.
 You can even be a freelancer for many of these jobs, letting you work anytime and anywhere.